CN0579/Nezha/README_EN.md

 |   |-- argo.json            # Argo tunnel json file, which records information about using the tunnel.
 |   |-- argo.yml             # Argo tunnel yml file, used for streaming web, gRPC and ssh protocols under a single tunnel with different domains.
 |   |-- backup.sh            # Backup data scripts
+|   |-- restore.sh           # Restore backup scripts
+|   |-- dbfile               # Record the name of the latest restore or backup file
+|   |-- version              # Record the current panel app version
 |   |-- data
 |   |   |-- config.yaml      # Configuration for the Nezha panel, e.g. Github OAuth2 / gRPC domain / port / TLS enabled or not.
 |   |   `-- sqlite.db        # SQLite database file that records all severs and cron settings for the panel.